lsst/pipe_base/doc/lsst.pipe.base/creating-a-task.rst

 If your task's processing can be divided into logical units, then we recommend that you provide methods for each unit.
 ``run`` can then call each method to do its work.
 This allows your task to be more easily adapted: a subclass can override just a few methods.
-Any method that is likely to take significant time or memory should be preceded by this python decorator: `lsst.pipe.base.timeMethod`.
+Any method that is likely to take significant time or memory should be preceded by this python decorator: `lsst.utils.timer.timeMethod`.
 This automatically records the execution time and memory of the method in the task's ``metadata`` attribute.

 We strongly recommend that you make your task stateless, by not using instance variables as part of your data processing.